The 20 Best Choroideremia Doctors in The United States

 Offers Telehealth

-Byron Lam is an Ophthalmologist in Miami, Florida.
+Byron Lam is an Ophthalmologist practicing medicine in Miami, Florida.
 Dr. Lam is rated as an Elite provider by MediFind in the treatment of Choroideremia.
-His top areas of expertise are X-Linked Retinitis Pigmentosa (XLRP), Retinitis Pigmentosa, Optic Nerve Atrophy, Vitrectomy, and Nerve Decompression.
-Dr. Lam is currently accepting new patients.
+He is also highly rated in 34 other conditions, according to our data.
+His clinical expertise encompasses X-Linked Retinitis Pigmentosa (XLRP), Retinitis Pigmentosa, Optic Nerve Atrophy, Vitrectomy, and Nerve Decompression.

 Distinguished in Choroideremia